karmokarsurjit/getx_test/README.md

 # getx_test

-A new Getx Flutter project.
+A new GetX Flutter project.

 ## Getting Started